openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 1: Remember device status before the power failure

+This parameter determines how the device will react in the event of power supply failure (e.g. power outage or taking out from the electrical outlet).

+After the power supply is back on, the device can be restored to previous state or remain switched off.
+The sequence is not remem- bered after the power returns.
+After power failure, the last color set before the sequence will be restored.
 The following option values may be configured -:

 | Value  | Description |